mead-ml/mead-baseline/docs/tagging.md

 While this interface provides lots of flexibility, its sub-class `TransducerTaggerModel(TaggerModelBase)` provides much more utility and structure to tagging and as typically the best place to extend from when writing your own tagger.

-The `TaggerModelBase` follows a single basic pattern for modeling tagging consisting for 3 basic steps:
+The `TaggerModelBase` follows a single basic pattern for modeling tagging consisting for 4 basic steps:

 1. embeddings
 2. encoder (transduction and projection to final number of labels)
+3. projection to logits space (the number of labels)
-3. decoder (typically a constrained greedy decoder or a CRF)
+4. decoder (typically a constrained greedy decoder or a CRF)

 All of the MEAD-Baseline tagger models reuse steps 1. and 3. and define their own encoders by overriding the `init_encode()` method.
 These hooks are called from the concrete implementation of `create_layers()`, and the forward method is implemented by a simple flow that executes these layers.